bjurd/dermacore/README.md

 If you are unfamiliar with VGUI, Derma, or working with Panels, you can view a list of available elements on the Garry's Mod Wiki [here](https://gmodwiki.com/VGUI_Element_List) and a basic Panel tutorial [here](https://gmodwiki.com/Derma_Basic_Guide).

+> [!WARNING]
+> Data is ONLY synced upon direct request.
+> This means that if something changes clientside, such as text being entered into a textbox, it will NOT automatically sync.

 # Installation

 Clone the repository to the `/garrysmod/addons/` folder, the resulting folder should be placed at `/garrysmod/addons/dermacore`.